seanpm2001/AI2001/README.md

 AI2001 is a free, libre and open source Artificial Intelligence data set and software engine.

-AI2001 is early in development, and is not ready yet.
+AI2001 is early in development, and is not ready yet (it is not yet functional)

 [:octocat: `About AI2001 logo`](https://github.com/seanpm2001/AI2001_Docs/tree/AI2001_Docs_Main-dev/Docs/MediaSphere/)

+</details> <!-- Title/lead section = END !-->

 ***